Franz Kluxen

-Franz Werner Kluxen (born 17 March 1888 in Münster; died 1968 ibid.) was an important German art collector of modern art and a merchant before the First World War.
+Franz Werner Kluxen (17 March 1888, Münster – 1968, Münster) was an important German art collector of modern art and a merchant before the First World War.

 Life and work

 Franz Werner Kluxen was the son of wealthy merchants.
 He attended the grammar school in Attendorn, where he met Carl Schmitt, with whom he remained in contact throughout his life.
 He began collecting modern art as a young man, purchasing from dealers such as Alfred Flechtheim, Wilhelm Uhde and Daniel-Henry Kahnweiler, as well as directly from the artists.
 He owned at least 13 important works by Pablo Picasso, according to Picasso biographer John Richardson.
 Only Leo Stein's Picasso collection in Paris was as remarkable.

 Kluxen's collection included German Expressionism to French and Czech Cubism and Italian Futurism.
 He was a major collector of Marc Chagall and he acquired paintings by Alexej von Jawlensky, August Macke, Franz Marc, Paul Cézanne, Georges Braque, Wassily Kandinsky, Ernst Ludwig Kirchner, Oskar Kokoschka, Edvard Munch, Vincenc Beneš, Carlo Carrà, André Derain, Emil Filla, Albert Gleizes, Wilhelm Gimmi, Erich Heckel, Hermann Huber, Ernst Ludwig Kirchner, Fernand Léger, Jean Metzinger and Max Pechstein.
 Major works by various artists, Marc's Foxes and The Yellow Cow, Carrà's Funeral of the Anarchist Galli (Museum of Modern Art), Jawlensky's Turandot, Chagall's Paris through the Window (Solomon R. Guggenheim Museum) and Kandinsky's Improvisation No. 10 were in his possession.

 "Kluxen was the first German to buy a Picasso, really the first," wrote Carl Schmitt in his memoirs about the childhood friend "who always had a lot of money".
 "I can confirm that the purchases I know you made - especially of Cézanne, Picasso and Munch - were a hell of a rush, that you bought them just before the great upward movement.
 Your Cézanne is worth a fortune today, your Picasso twice that," Alfred Flechtheim wrote to him in 1912.